 - If your pet appears stable, we will ask that they wait with you until a doctor is available to see them.
-Waiting outside with you will help them feel calm and relaxed.
-A veterinary assistant will invite you to bring your pet up to the hospital entrance so they can be examined by a doctor as soon as possible.
+A veterinary assistant will invite you to bring your pet into a room so they can be examined by a doctor as soon as possible.

 One of our veterinarians will perform a full physical exam of your pet, and will speak with you to understand the conditions that led you to our emergency facility.
 A medical plan consisting of diagnostics and treatment options will be provided, including an estimate of cost.
-Please note that due to COVID-19 precautions, all communication with the doctor will be done over the phone.
+Please note that visits taking place between the hours of 12am - 7am will be done curbside and all communication will take place over the phone.